-“Obesity is the largest public health policy challenge of our time,” says Dr Nick Fuller, from the Boden Institute of Obesity, Nutrition, Exercise & Eating Disorders at the University’s Charles Perkins Centre.
+“Obesity is the largest public health policy challenge of our time,” says Dr Nick Fuller, from the Boden Institute of Obesity, Nutrition, Exercise & Eating Disorders at the University’s Charles Perkins Centre and the University of Sydney School of Medicine.

 “The public needs easy access to accurate and reliable information that will help them on their weight loss journeys.”